-Our next step was to use the software package Minitab in order to conduct several oneway ANOVA tests (analysis of variance).
+Our next step was to utilize the software package Minitab in order to conduct several one-way ANOVA tests (analysis of variance).
 Our primary goal was to test if the means of different groups (such as class level, Greek membership, etc) were equal.
 If they were not, then we would have evidence of specific relationships between group membership and how students answered the questions.
-The three key themes to our ANOVAs were based on our research questions and included knowledge of academic policies, access to old academic materials, and support of a campus-wide archive.
+The three key themes to our ANOVAs were based off of our research questions and included knowledge of academic policies, access on to old academic materials, and support of a campus-wide archive.